EasyXMen/docs/source/sub/参考手册/CanIf/CanIf_h_api.rst

      - ID of the SDU that is requested to be transmitted.
    * - [inout]
      - PduInfoPtr
-     - Contains a pointer to a buffer (SduDataPtr) to where the SDU data shall be copied, and the available buffer size in SduLengh.
+     - Contains a pointer to a buffer (SduDataPtr) to where the SDU data shall be copied, and the available buffer size in SduLength.
 On return, the service will indicate the length of the copied SDU data in SduLength.

 **Return type**
     Std_ReturnType